 Bisphosphonates affect plasma concentrations of some minerals and electrolytes such as calcium, magnesium and potassium, immediately post-treatment, with effects lasting up to several hours.
-Caution should be used when administering bisphosphonates to horses with conditions affecting mineral or electrolyte homeostais (e.g. hyperkalemic periodic paralysis, hypocalemia, etc.).
+Caution should be used when administering bisphosphonates to horses with conditions affecting mineral or electrolyte homeostasis (e.g. hyperkalemic periodic paralysis, hypocalcemia, etc.).

 The safe use of OSPHOS has not been evaluated in horses less than 4 years of age.
-The effect of hisphosphonates bone turnover and may affect bone growth.
+The effect of bisphosphonates on the skeleton of growing horses has not been studied; however, bisphosphonates inhibit osteoclast activity which impacts bone turnover and may affect bone growth.

 Bisphosphonates should not be used in pregnant or lactating mares, or mares intended for breeding.
-The safe use of OSPHOS has not been Bisphosphonates should not be used in pregnant or lactating mares, or mares intended for breeding.
-These safe use of USPHOS has not been evaluated in breeding horses or pregnant or lactating mares.
-Siesphosphonates are incorporation into the bone marix, from where they are gradually released over periods of months to years.
+The safe use of OSPHOS has not been evaluated in breeding horses or pregnant or lactating mares Bisphosphonates are incorporated into the bone matrix, from where they are gradually released over periods of months to years.
 The extent of bisphosphonate incorporation into adult bone, and hence, the amount available for release back into the systemic circulation, is directly related to the total dose and duration of bisphosphonate use.
 Bisphosphonates have been shown to cause fetal developmental abnormalities in laboratory animals.
-The uptake of bisphosphonate use, Bisphosphonates have been shown to cause fetal developmental abnormalities in laboratory animals.
-The uptake of bisphosphonates including bisphosphonates, may be excreted in milk and may be absorbed by nursing animals.
-Increased bone fragility has been observed in animals treated with bisphosphonates inhibit bone resorption and decrease bone turnover which may lead to at nability to repair microdamage within the bone.
-In humans, abytical femur fractures have been reported in patients on long term bisphosphonate therapy; however, a causal relationship has not been established has not been established.
+The uptake of bisphosphonates into fetal bone may be greater than into maternal bone creating a possible risk for skeletal or other abnormalities in the fetus.
+Many drugs, including bisphosphonates, may be excreted in milk and may be absorbed by nursing animals.

+Increased bone fragility has been observed in animals treated with bisphosphonates at high doses or for long periods of time.
+Bisphosphonates inhibit bone resorption and decrease bone turnover which may lead to an inability to repair microdamage within the bone.
+In humans, atypical femur fractures have been reported in patients on long term bisphosphonate therapy; however, a causal relationship has not been established.